 Courses - Oxford, England

-July 22 - Aug.
-4, 2018
+July 27 - Aug.
+8, 2020

-Comparative Advocacy, Mastering Trial Advocacy (3 credits)
+Comparative Arbitration (3 credits)

-This intensive, two-week experience teaches advocacy through practice, theory, and contemplation.
+This course teaches advocacy through practice, theory, and contemplation.
 Students will be exposed to the fundamental tenets of rhetoric, psychology, and storytelling.
 Students will learn how to represent clients at trial through simulated exercises.
 Developed skills will include witness interview and preparation, opening statements, witness examination, and closings.
 Students will apply theoretical persuasion constructs to these skills increasing both their substantive knowledge and practical ability.
 Local techniques and practices form an integral part of this course with multiple guest speakers from England, Scotland and Ireland.
 These common law attorneys and judges will bring a different view point to the process - expanding the students understanding of the differences and similarities that stretch across legal systems.

 Working with the Trial Advocacy and Arbitration Professors, Roberta Flowers will provide daily lectures on the ethics of specific areas of Trial Work/Litigation.
 She will compare this to the ethics in UK.
 This will provide the students not only the skills of trial work but also the ethical constraints in each part of trial.